jjam912/note_utility/noteutil2/RULES.md

 3. Content

 This means that anything lower in the creation hierarchy should not interfere with anything higher in the creation hierarchy.

+## Debugging:
+1. Error in `self._read_config()`
+    * You probably have a mistake in the config file somewhere.
+        Make sure that each option has no blank lines surrounding it.